 Sparkling wines come in a variety of styles and descriptions, but they all have specific meanings and places of origin.
-If you’re curious about the differences between Champagne and Prosecco and many of the other words used to describe delicious bubbly beverages, start here.
+If you’re curious about the differences between Champagne vs. Prosecco and many of the other words used to describe delicious bubbly beverages, start here.

 Let’s start with the basics…